 The Skills Organisation: skills.org.nz/industries/security

-The number of students completing a Level 1, 2 or 3 certificate in the broader category ‘Other Society & Culture’ has varied in recent years.
-This category includes security services.
-In 2015, 435 students graduated, while in 2013 only 130 graduated.
+The number of students completing a Level 1, 2 or 3 certificate in Security Services has increased in recent years.
 This is likely to reflect how many people were hired by security companies, as those companies put their new employees through the training after hiring.

 Qualification completions chart